Consolidation Agent

 We analyse your specific finance process and show how this agent fits into your system landscape.
 30 minutes, no preparation needed.

-IFRS 10 Control Model + ASC 810 VIE Model: IFRS 10 introduced in 2013 unified the control concept with three-element test (power, variable returns, ability to use power for benefit).
-ASC 810 retains dual model: Voting Interest (over 50 percent ownership presumption) and Variable Interest Entity (primary beneficiary determination per ASC 810-10-25-38 quantitative + qualitative).
-De facto control, kick-out rights, protective rights and silos within structured entities require careful judgement.
-Famous control assessment cases: Lehman Brothers Repo 105 (off-balance-sheet manipulation pre-IFRS 10), Carillion plc 2018 (special purpose vehicles consolidation timing), Wirecard 2020 (Asian operations consolidation accuracy).
-UK Companies Act 2006 Sections 399-408 require group accounts unless Section 401 EEA parent exemption applies; FRS 102 Section 9 governs UK GAAP consolidation for non-IFRS preparers.
+The IFRS 10 control model and the ASC 810 VIE model: IFRS 10, introduced in 2013, unified the control concept around the three-element test (power, variable returns, and the ability to use that power for benefit).
+ASC 810 keeps a dual model: a voting-interest test with an over-50-percent ownership presumption, and a Variable Interest Entity test with a primary-beneficiary determination under ASC 810-10-25-38 combining quantitative and qualitative analysis.
+De facto control, kick-out rights, protective rights, and silos within structured entities all require careful judgement.
+Notable control-assessment cases include Lehman Brothers Repo 105 (off-balance-sheet manipulation before IFRS 10), Carillion plc in 2018 (the timing of SPV consolidation), and Wirecard in 2020 (the accuracy of its Asian-operations consolidation).
+UK Companies Act 2006 Sections 399-408 require group accounts unless the Section 401 EEA parent exemption applies, and FRS 102 Section 9 governs UK GAAP consolidation for non-IFRS preparers.

-IAS 36 Goodwill + ASC 350 + SEC Pre-Filing Review: Goodwill impairment is the highest-frequency restatement and SEC enforcement area.
-IAS 36 annual test (and indicator-driven) with CGU identification typically follows operating segments or one level below.
-ASC 350 single-step test (post ASU 2017-04) compares carrying amount of reporting unit to fair value.
-WACC, terminal growth rate, future cash flow projections require Big-4 valuation specialists.
-S&P 500 + FTSE 350 + EuroStoxx 600 cumulative goodwill impairments 2018-2024 exceed USD 1.8 trillion - SEC + FRC + ESMA pre-filing review focus on assumption support.
-UK FRC Provision 29 effective 1 January 2026 + SOX 404 ICFR: Both regimes pull consolidation controls into board attestation scope.
-Big-4 PCAOB AS 2110 + AU-C 600 group audit substantive testing requires component-level evidence with materiality assessment.
+IAS 36 and ASC 350 goodwill, and SEC pre-filing review: goodwill impairment is the highest-frequency restatement and SEC enforcement area.
+The IAS 36 test, annual and indicator-driven, identifies CGUs typically at operating-segment level or one below, while the ASC 350 single-step test (post ASU 2017-04) compares the reporting unit's carrying amount to its fair value.
+The WACC, terminal growth rate, and future cash flow projections require Big-4 valuation specialists.
+Cumulative goodwill impairments across the S&P 500, FTSE 350, and EuroStoxx 600 from 2018 to 2024 exceed USD 1.8 trillion, and SEC, FRC, and ESMA pre-filing review focuses on the support for those assumptions.
+UK FRC Provision 29 (effective 1 January 2026) and SOX 404 ICFR: both regimes pull consolidation controls into the scope of board attestation, and Big-4 PCAOB AS 2110 and AU-C 600 group-audit substantive testing requires component-level evidence with a materiality assessment.

 Assessment